 Sure we can do our jobs without Him.
 We can see problems, formulate solutions and get it done.
 But that’s how “mere humans” live (1 Cor.
 3:3), while those who know God display strength and do exploits (Dan.
 11:32).

 “So we see that they were not able to enter [into His rest], because of their unwillingness to adhere to and trust in and rely on God [unbelief had shut them out].
 [Num.
 14:1-35.]”
-Hebrews 3:19, Amplified Bible, Classic Edition
+Hebrews 3:19 AMPC

-We’ve been conditioned to read Scripture through a spiritual prism, which is fine, but what if we read it through and applied it to our daily lives, to a marketplace context?
+We’ve been conditioned to read Scripture through a spiritual prism, which is fine, but what if we read it through and applied it to a daily life, marketplace context?
 What if our spiritual prism is meant to be married to our everyday life in our workplaces, our home and family lives, our everything?

 “Come to Me, all you who labor and are heavy-laden and overburdened, and I will cause you to rest.
 [I will ease and relieve and refresh your souls.]
 Take My yoke upon you and learn of Me, for I am gentle (meek) and humble (lowly) in heart, and you will find rest (relief and ease and refreshment and recreation and blessed quiet) for your souls.
 For My yoke is wholesome (useful, good—not harsh, hard, sharp, or pressing, but comfortable, gracious, and pleasant), and My burden is light and easy to be borne.”
 Matthew 11:28-30, Amplified Bible, Classic Edition